ElliottMiller/DecodedEpisode2/README.md

 ## Part 1 - Good old HTML:  ##

-Our solution starts with the "part1" tag on the repo.
-In this commit, we have some HTML, Bootstrap to help us out with styling, and some TypeScript for our client that populates the view with fake data.
+To start out, we have some HTML, Bootstrap to help us out with styling, and some TypeScript for our client that populates the view with fake data.
 It's not really an application - yet.
 In order to make this real, we need to get some real data.

 **Key technologies:**